smit-kukadiya/smit-kukadiya/README.md

 🚀 Here's a glimpse of what I do:

-- 💻 I'm experienced in Python and related technologies like Django and Flask.
+- 💻 I'm experienced in Python and related technologies like Django, FastAPI, and Flask.
 - 🌐 I've worked on web development projects, building dynamic websites and web applications.
 - 🤖 I have a keen interest in machine learning and data analysis using Python libraries such as NumPy, Pandas, and scikit-learn.
-- 📦 I enjoy open source contributions.
+- 📦 I enjoy open-source contributions.

 ## Let's Connect